avery-gfs/ai/README.md

 | Small stones |   **`81/87 = 93%`** |     `234/270 = 87%` |
 | Large stones | **`192/263 = 73%`** |       `55/80 = 69%` |
 | Both         |     `273/350 = 78%` | **`289/350 = 83%`** |

+## Book Report

+_What book (or book series) that you've read has been the most special, meaningful, or influential for you, and why?
+Respond in 500-700 characters._

+You'll generate **two** responses: one that you write yourself, and one that you generate with AI.

+This is a competition.
+You want both of your submissions to seem as "authentic" as possible.
+There are many ways to go about this.

+For the AI response, you can give the AI feedback and ask it to make changes to the responses it gives you; for example, you could ask it to choose a different book, use a more informal writing style, or include more detail.
+You should tweak your prompts until you arrive at something convincing.

+Keep track of any prompts that you use to generate the AI response; you will submit these as well.